 For first-time nursing moms, there’s nothing that can prepare you for the commitment of working full-time while breastfeeding.
 It will take many sacrifices on your end, you’ll probably feel a lot of guilt at times–either for not working enough or not producing enough milk–but trust me when I say that it can be done!
 The biggest thing is to go into it with reasonable expectations: it will be a lot of work, and you’ll need to be patient with yourself if there are times when your supply drops.
-After a year of doing this with my own daughter, I put together a list of time-saving tips and hacks on how to work full-time and breastfeed.
-I promise you’ll nail down a system that works for you and it will start to fit right into the rest of your routine, without even having to think about it.
+After a year of doing this with my own daughter, I put together a list of time-saving tips and hacks on how to make pumping at work easier.
+I promise you’ll nail down a system that works for you and it will start to fit right into the rest of your routine—without even having to think about it.

 How to Work Full-Time and Breastfeed